tripathirudransh01-jpg/tripathirudransh01/README.md

 ### A passionate Data Analyst from BNoida

 * 🔭 I’m currently  learning github from skillup online
-* 🌱 I’m currently learning ...
+* 🌱 I’m currently learning Data Analysis
-* 👯 I’m looking to collaborate on ...
+* 👯 I’m looking to collaborate with IT companies
-* 💬 Ask me about ...
+* 💬 Ask me about my Goals
 * 📫 How to reach me: tripathirudransh01@gmail.com
 * ⚡ Fun fact: ...